 Building upon the knowledge gained through the University's academic offerings, students have a social responsibility to apply their knowledge and skills to the betterment of society.
 Motivated by the principles of Christian love and civic responsibility, Felician University encourages students to develop a concern about, and become a participant in remedying, human problems.
-Community Service is a requirement of the University's Honors program and as well as a requirement for all graduating seniors in the traditional academic programs.
-Core 400, "The Franciscan Vision: Self, Service and Society" fulfills the University-wide Community Service requirement.
+Community Service is a requirement of the University's Honors program.